 How To Find Off-Market Properties: For Home Buyers

-One way to find such a home is to explore any off-market listings that might be available in the neighborhoods you want to live.
-But how to find these pocket listings?
+One way to find such a home is to explore any off-market listings that might be available in the neighborhoods where you want to live.
+But how do you find these pocket listings?

 You should work with a buyer’s agent when searching for a new home.
 This type of agent is dedicated to helping buyers find homes at the best possible price.
 A buyer’s agent can also be a source of leads for off-market properties, drawing on their connections with other agents to find properties that are listed as “temporarily off-market” or “coming soon.”